input-output-hk/sidechains-zk/prover/docs/intro.md

    * So, the selected digital signature algorithm we choose is **Schnorr**.
 4. **Hash algorithm:**
    * For both signing and Merkle tree commitments we need a SNARK friendly hash function.
+   > _Note that, there is no need of a merkle tree inside a SNARK, with a hash it is sufficient._
+   > _Having merkle tree does not save up anything inside a SNARK._
+   > _The identifier of the committee would be a hash of all their public keys, not necessarily a merkle tree._
+   > _So basically, `avk = H(pk_1, pk_2, ..., pk_n)`, and then inside the circuit you prove that the key does indeed belong to the set by hashing it with other keys._
    * We used **Rescue** hash function which is instantiated over the base field of BLS12-381.
 5. **Proof system:**
    * **Plonk with KZG commitments** scheme provides a universal SNARK (meaning that we can use some existing trusted setup) which is sufficiently succinct to be verified on main-net.